Jarl-Bjoern/Yggdrasil/README.md

 ## ❗ News
 <strong>Upcoming changes for version</strong> `0.9`:
   - new cleaning task for old container images inside the updater settings
+  - scalable number of days for the shredding task
   - automated installer for firefox extensions
   - added new choice to choose between cronjobs or systemd timer for the automated updates
   - new installation categories was added